bytecodealliance/component-docs/component-model/src/language-support/creating-runnable-components/rust.md

 ## Enabling a library component to be run via the `wasi:cli/run` interface

-Any reactor (library-like) component can *also* export the [`run` interface][wasi-cli-iface-run] inside [WASI CLI][wasi-cli], and signal to consumers that the library can also be run similarly to a binary.
+While reactor (library-like) components export interfaces that are meant to be used directly, they can *also* export the [`wasi:cli/run` interface][wasi-cli-iface-run] from [WASI CLI][wasi-cli], and signal to consumers that the library can also be run similarly to a binary that would run via a command line interface.

-Unlike command components, library components have no `_start`, but by exporting the `wasi:cli/run` interface, tooling that recognizes these exports can easily execute the given WebAssembly binary (e.g. `wasmtime run`).
+Unlike command components, library components have no `_start`, but by exporting the `wasi:cli/run` interface, tooling that recognizes these exports can easily execute a given WebAssembly binary (e.g. `wasmtime run`).

 [wasi-cli-iface-run]: https://github.com/WebAssembly/wasi-cli/tree/main/wit/run.wit
 [wasi-cli]: https://github.com/WebAssembly/wasi-cli